consensus-shipyard/ipc/docs/ipc/contracts.md

 With this your Metamask should be successfully connected to your subnet, and you should be able to interact with it seamlessly as described in the [Filecoin docs](https://docs.filecoin.io/smart-contracts/fundamentals/overview/).

+>💡 Note that your browser may require an HTTPS endpoint or CORS headers.
+In that case, you may need to perform additional configuration, e.g. deploy a reverse proxy in front of your endpoint.

 ## Deploying a contract in your subnet